Create your first LDP server

 Run Moleculer in dev mode

-Now that your semantic data base is ready, you can launch you LDP server, which has been created when you've initialized your semapps instance.
+Now that your triplestore is ready, you can launch you LDP server.

-To do so, open an other terminal and run the following command in your my-project directory:
+To do so, open another terminal and run the following command in your my-project

 Testing your LDP server